cau-se/cp-dsl-replication/README.md

 - LSP for Jupyter `https://github.com/krassowski/jupyterlab-lsp`
 - JuypterLab

-Jupyter can be run in a docker container or setup natively on a machine.
+Jupyter can be run in a docker container or directly on a machine.
 For this use the docker setup.
 However, to run the system in your own Jupyter installation, you can follow the steps below.